zzDRT/PredictiveModeling/pm_service_api_batch.md

 ## Checking the status of a job

-You can GET the status of your job ID at any point in time:
+You can get the status of your `job ID` at any point by using the `GET` command:

 ```
 GET https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job